urakymzhan/breviews/documentation/production-notes.md

+- For production, you should create a seperate config that extends and modifies the development version.
 - Look for "webpackMerge" for merging productiona and development webpack configs
 - look up logger and chalk
 - do i have to move my mongodb atlas to aws, s3 or no needed ?